Uncertainty quantification in automated valuation models with spatially weighted conformal prediction: Introduction

 \section{Introduction}

 The housing market plays a crucial role in most modern economies, and buying a home is the most significant financial investment many people make throughout their lives.
-Homeowners, real estate professionals, and financial institutions like banks and insurance companies, therefore, need to monitor the value of a home regularly.
+Homeowners, real estate professionals, and financial institutions, such as banks and insurance companies, therefore need to monitor the value of a home regularly.
 While manual appraisal often results in an accurate valuation, performing it regularly on a portfolio of thousands of homes is infeasible.
-Therefore, participants in the real estate market rely on Automated Valuation Models (AVMs), statistical models that estimate the value of a home given its location, characteristics, and previous sale price.
-Modern AVMs often rely on non-parametric machine learning approaches like gradient boosted trees, random forests, or a combination of both (\citet{SteurerHillPfeifer2021}).
-These models tend to deliver superior predictive accuracy compared with more classical approaches, such as linear regression, due to their flexible and non-parametric nature while also being able to handle a combination of numerical and categorical features, which are often present in housing market data sets (\citet{KimWonKimHeo}).
+Therefore, participants in the real estate market rely on Automated Valuation Models (AVMs), typically in the form of statistical models that estimate the value of a home given its location, characteristics, and previous sale price.
+Modern AVMs often rely on non-parametric machine learning approaches like gradient boosted trees, random forests, or a combination of both \cite{SteurerHillPfeifer2021}.
+These models have been shown to deliver superior predictive accuracy compared with more classical approaches, such as linear regression, due to their flexible and non-parametric nature while also being able to handle a combination of numerical and categorical features, which are often present in housing market data sets.

-Despite their predictive accuracy, the above-mentioned models often lack inherent mechanisms for quantifying the uncertainty in their predictions.
+Despite their predictive accuracy, the models mentioned above often lack inherent mechanisms for quantifying the uncertainty in their predictions.
 Practitioners are often interested in not only a point prediction but a range of plausible values, referred to as a confidence set.
 Returning a confidence set in addition to the point prediction makes it easier to evaluate the trustworthiness of the AVM and use it for risk-management purposes.
-Empirical data indicates that house prices display significant heteroscedasticity and spatial heterogeneity (\citet{Marques2021}) and that even the state-of-the-art AVMs yield very different accuracy across different spatial regions and price levels (\citet{Bellotti, Hjort2022}), further motivating the need for calibrated uncertainty quantification in the AVMs.
+Empirical data indicates that house prices display significant heteroscedasticity and spatial heterogeneity \cite{Marques2021} and that even the state-of-the-art AVMs yield very different accuracy across different spatial regions and price levels \cite{Hjort2022}, further motivating the need for calibrated uncertainty quantification in AVMs.